toddy86/dequincey.blog/_posts/2019-06-01-global-warming.md

 An interactive dashboard of historical temperatures of cities across the globe from 1960 until present day.

 <!-- more -->
-<b>THIS PROJECT IS STILL A WORK IN PROGRESS</b>
+<b>THIS PROJECT HAS BEEN ABANDONED</b>
-Last updated 28 June 2019
+Last updated 28 June 2019.
+Abandoned due to a lack of time and the desire to focus on other areas (TDD etc)

 ## Git Repository
 Click <a href="https://github.com/toddy86/globalwarming">here</a> to view the git repository of this project.